postor/react-tree-renderer/README.md

 # react-tree-renderer

 A tree render component for react, I want some component to render a tree without considering how to nest them, just provide the Template for One tree node.
 So come this project

+With this you can easily customise a treeview, a json editor, or anything tree alike

 ## usage